 The Dental Bridge Procedure

 The dental bridge process will include several steps and appointments beginning with your initial examination to determine if a bridge is the correct treatment for you.
 Your next appointment will involve preparing the two anchor teeth.
 Dr. Furgurson or Dr. White will begin by reducing them to accommodate the crowns.
-Impressions will be taken which a dental lab will use to make your custom bridge.
+We will take impressions which a dental lab will use to make your custom bridge.
 You may get a temporary bridge to wear in the intermediate time period.
 At the next appointment, your dentist will bond the two crowns to the prepared teeth.

-If you choose to get dental implants, a treatment plan for placing them will be coordinated with the fabrication and placement of the bridge.
+If you choose to get dental implants, we will create a treatment plan for placing them along with the fabrication and placement of the bridge.
 This will involve a surgical implantation of the implant posts and the placement of a temporary bridge.
 After a 3 to 6 month healing period, you will return to our Durham area dentist office for the permanent placement of your custom dental bridge.